The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Abstract

 \section{Abstract}

-We study the graded Lie algebra $L(RC_{\mathcal K})$ associated with the lower central series of a right-angled Coxeter group $RC_{\mathcal K}$.
-We prove that its commutator subalgebra is a quotient of the polynomial ring over a Lie subalgebra $N_{\mathcal K}$ of the graph Lie algebra $L_{\mathcal K}$, and conjecture that the quotient map is an isomorphism.
-The epimorphism is defined in terms of a new operation in the associated Lie algebra, which corresponds to the squaring and has an analogue in homotopy theory.
+We study the graded Lie algebra $L(RC_{\mathcal K})$ associated with the lower central series of a right-angled Coxeter group.
+We construct a surjective homomorphism from the polynomial ring over an explicit Lie algebra $N_{\mathcal K}$ to the commutator subalgebra of $L(RC_{\mathcal K})$, and conjecture that it is an isomorphism.
+The homomorphism is defined in terms of a new operation in Lie algebras associated with groups generated by involutions, which corresponds to the squaring and has an analogue in homotopy theory.

-We show that the universal enveloping algebra $U(N_{\mathcal K})$ is the mod $2$ loop homology algebra of the corresponding moment-angle complex $\mathcal{Z}_{\mathcal K}$.
+We show that the universal enveloping algebra $U(N_{\mathcal K})$ is isomorphic to the mod $2$ loop homology algebra of the corresponding moment-angle complex $\mathcal{Z}_{\mathcal K}$.
 This allows us to give a presentation of the Lie algebra $N_{\mathcal K}$ by generators and relations.